Creative Insights, One Burger at a Time

 Do ‘gourmet’ burgers get a higher rating than fast-food burgers?

 Not necessarily.
-In-n-Out makes a four star burger in our book.
+In-n-Out makes a four star burger in my book.
 It’s all about being true to who you are, and true to the nature of the burger.

 Are you going to eat at McDonald’s?